 Steve C. Lee

-Dr. Lee frequently works with adults with the following clinical concerns: Attention Deficit Hyperactivity Disorder (ADHD), Anxiety, Depression, and Panic Disorder
+Dr. Lee frequently works with adults with the following clinical concerns: Attention Deficit Hyperactivity Disorder (ADHD), Anxiety, Depression, and Panic Disorder.

 “It is common to feel nervous when first meeting with a psychiatrist to discuss the possibility of utilizing medications.
 I try my best to explain the rationale behind medication usage if it is deemed appropriate.
 I encourage people to consider therapy with a counselor as it will often help foster a more complete improvement and robust recovery.
 I also communicate to clients the expected timeframe of a response to medication and the length of time needed to stay on the medication thereafter.”

 Dr. Lee received his Bachelor’s degree in Psychology from the University of Illinois in 1998.
 He attained his Doctor of Medicine degree from the University of Illinois College of Medicine in 2002 and was a Chief Resident in Psychiatry at Rush University Medical Center in 2006.
 Dr. Lee served as president of the medical student chapter of the Christian Medical & Dental Association in Rockford, IL.
-He also has experience as a clinician for learning disabilities.